Public-Health-Scotland/R-Resources/using SMRA with R.md

 To extract data from SMRA, you need to use SQL code, to 'query' the database.

-To make an SQL query of the database through RStudio server, you need to use the dbGetQuery function.
+To make an SQL query of the database through the RStudio server, you need to use the dbGetQuery function.

 You will need to give the connection name and the SQL query (statement).
 Other parameters are optional.
 The SMRA connection was simply called `smra_connection` in the code above, so we can fill in `dbGetQuery(conn = smra_connection, statement = ...`